September 22, 2025 * By Alison Ruggio

 Don’t worry—they’re not packed in with the luggage.

 Airlines with pet-safe cargo programs follow strict protocols to protect animals during transit.
-These include:

 Currently, the top two airlines I recommend for pet cargo travel in the U.S. are American Airlines and Alaska Airlines.